wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/40-memorandum-administration-cleland-to-dot.md

 ---
+doc_date: '1966-05-03'
+doc_num: 40
+doc_order: 40
+naa_refs:
+- naa_barcode: 3125701
+  naa_control_symbol: 1965/6640
+  naa_series: A452
+  reference: '[NAA: A452, 1965/6640]'
-title: "40 Memorandum, Administration (Cleland) To Dot"
+title: Memorandum, Administration (Cleland) To Dot
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9548
 vol_id: 26
-doc_date: 1966-05-03
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 40 Memorandum, Administration (Cleland) To Dot

 Port Moresby, 3 May 1966

 Secret

  **Monthly Intelligence Summary 3/66—student and public service discontent**

-Reference your Secret memorandum of April 7th1 and my interim reply S.24-4 of April 15th, 1966.2 Comments have now been received from all Departments consulted.
-Copies of the comments submitted by the Public Service Commissioner3 the Commissioner of Police4 and the Acting Secretary for Labour5 are attached.6 These comments, together with those received from other Departments have been collated hereunder.
+Reference your Secret memorandum of April 7th[1](#f1) and my interim reply S.24-4 of April 15th, 1966.[2](#f2) Comments have now been received from all Departments consulted.
+Copies of the comments submitted by the Public Service Commissioner[3](#f3) the Commissioner of Police[4](#f4) and the Acting Secretary for Labour[5](#f5) are attached.[6](#f6) These comments, together with those received from other Departments have been collated hereunder.

 2\.
 The consensus of opinion of departmental heads who have been reviewing indigenous attitudes to local Public Service salaries and conditions of service is in general agreement with the Intelligence Summary assessment that the level of unrest is serious.
 The Departments of District Administration, Police, Labour, Information and Extension Services, Education, and the Principal of the Administrative College have expressed the view that further undue delay in arbitration proceedings and/or a determination which is unsatisfactory to local officers and students may well be followed by overt expressions of dissatisfaction involving incidents of public disorder, particularly in the urban areas.
 It is considered that the degree to which these threats to internal security may be averted or contained could largely depend on the extent to which the indigenous Police may be expected to remain reliable.
 It will be borne in mind that during recent months expressions of dissatisfaction by the Police Force with their conditions of service led to investigations by a specially established Committee whose findings and recommendations are currently being studied.
 It should be noted that the comments of the Public Service Commissioner are at variance with those expressed by the other Departments.